 Overview

-The Bachelor of Psychological Sciences at Federation University Australia is accredited with the Australian Psychology Accreditation Council (APAC) and explores a range of subjects on human thought and behaviour including developmental psychology, cognitive psychology, social psychology, abnormal psychology and personality.
+The Bachelor of Psychological Science s at Federation University Australia is accredited with the Australian Psychology Accreditation Council (APAC) and explores a range of subjects on human thought and behaviour including developmental psychology, cognitive psychology, social psychology, abnormal psychology and personality.

-Key features
+Key facts

 Throughout your studies, you’ll develop a solid foundation to equip you with the communication, research, critical thinking and problem-solving skills required to meet the high demand for graduates in psychology.
 You will also broaden your knowledge with elective subjects throughout first, second and third year.